MEV in Binance Builder: Conclusion

 \section{Conclusion}

-Binance's PBS is more centralized than Ethereum in both participation scale and block production dominance (with only two builders producing 96\%+ of blocks) due to its specialized design.
-The centralization enables builders to capture nearly all MEV (with the two accounting for 92\%+ of profits).
+Binance’s PBS is more centralized than Ethereum in both participation scale and block production dominance with only two builders producing 87\%+ of blocks.
+The centralization enables builders to capture nearly all MEV revenues while \bd{48Club} alone captures about three quarters of observed net profit.
 Binance also shows weaker censorship resistance, reduced structural fairness, and diminished MEV competition.
 We empirically demonstrate these claims.